cmxslack/cmxslack.github.io/_posts/about.markdown

 believe that we can help each other, send us an invite request and talk to us.

 ## Welcome!
-I guess the TLDR; is that WADE is a place where community, event, and advocacy people can learn from each other, network, and grow.
+I guess the TLDR; is that this is a place where community, event, and advocacy people can learn from each other, network, and grow.
 If that sounds interesting to you, we'd love to have you join us!